7. Technical information

 If the Groups are per-contact categories method is set in the account settings, DAVx⁵ will match contact groups

-.
-For instance, when a contact is in the groups “Friends” and “Family”, this property will be added: CATEGORIES:Friends,Family
+to CATEGORIES.
+For instance, when a contact is in the groups “Friends” and “Family”, this property will be added: CATEGORIES:Friends,Family.

 If the Groups are separate vCards method is set in the account settings, DAVx⁵ will use